rosshamish/the-helper/README.md

 ### Collisions ###

 One of the main purposes of *scenes* is to define a scope for collisions.
-Shapes within a scene are checked for collisions amoungst other shapes in the same scene.
-However, if a shape is not in a scene (or in a different scene) it will **not** be checked for collisions with these shapes.
+Shapes within a scene are checked for collisions among other shapes in the same scene.
+However, if a shape is not in that scene it will **not** be checked for collisions with these shapes.

 The adjustPosition method on the joystick returns the collided shape if a collision occured in that motion.